 After the wedding, the K1 visa holder will need to adjust their status from a nonimmigrant visa to lawful permanent resident status (green card).
 Unfortunately, this means further expenses.
 The filing fee for the USCIS Form I-485, Application to Register Permanent Residence or Adjust Status, is $1,140 for persons over the age of 14.

 Additionally, there is a charge of $85 for biometrics services if the foreign spouse is between the ages of 14 and 78 years young.
 These costs change periodically, so it is prudent to check the USCIS’s website before writing a check to the Department of Homeland Security.

 Of course, if you pay an expensive immigration attorney to work on the entire process for you, the price would go up by thousands.
 Even if you complete all of the petitions yourself, you will need to consider the costs of printing out the paper forms, the postage and envelope to mail the items to the USCIS, and even the price of gas or a train ticket to get to the USCIS during the I-485 application stage.
 In addition, your fiancé needs to appear on the K1 visa interview at the U.S. consulate.
 As such, he or she needs to prepare the fund to get there.

 6. The Approximate Grand Total

 The grand total of the cost to get a green card through a K1 visa is on a range, and it can only be approximated.
 The final price could be anywhere from $2,075 to closer to $3,000.
-Of course, the total amount goes up if the alien fiancé is bringing their children to the United States.
+Of course, the total amount goes up if the alien fiancé is bringing their children as K2 visa holder to the United States.